gr8pr1/ctf-writeups/THM-challenges/Tech_Supp0rt: 1/README.md

 - 139: Legacy SMB file sharing
 - 445: Current standard for SMB file sharing

 The detailed nmap scan also revealed that the security for Samba is relatively weak and can be accessed in guest mode (no authenticaion), so I will start with searching through the samba shared files.

-This command lists all the available shares (-L) on the target as well as supresses the password prompt, since we already know that a connection can be established with a guest account:
+For this we will use this smbclient command:

 ```bash
 smbclient -L //10.201.31.100/ -N
 ```

+This command lists all the available shares (-L) on the target as well as supresses the password prompt, since we already know that a connection can be established with a guest account:

 ![Samba Scan](assets/smb-scan.png)